ilianaportugal/Movie_Genre_Prediction/README.md

 ## Project Steps
 ### Data Cleaning/Preparation:
 In preparation for testing and training a neural network model, I balanced the data.
-To balance the data I analyzed the distribution of data based on Genre category.
-I found that a majority of the data fell within three genres (Drama, Documentary, and Comedy).
-I then filtered the dataset by these categories, ensuring there was a similar number of examples for each genre.
+To balance the data I analyzed the distribution of data based on the Genre.
+I found that a majority of the data fell within three Genres (Drama, Documentary, and Comedy).
+I then filtered the dataset by these categories, ensuring there was a similar number of examples for each Genre.

 The next step in this project was to clean and preprocess the data.
-I removed stopwords, special characters and converted descriptions to all lowercase to reduce noise and irrelevant information.
+I removed stopwords, special characters and converted the Description text to all lowercase to reduce noise and irrelevant information.
 I used the pre-processing technique of lemmatization to break words down to their root meaning.
 I also used the technique of tokenization to split paragraphs and sentences into smaller units.

+The last step before training was to encode the categorical Genre labels into codes as the Neural Network model expects data to be numerical.

 ### Data Splitting